 Jeffrey Chappell has performed as concerto soloist with the Baltimore Symphony Orchestra over forty times, including concerts at Carnegie Hall and Wolf Trap Park, as well as a substitution for Claudio Arrau playing the Brahms Concerto No. 2 on four hours´ notice.
-He has also appeared with the symphony orchestras of Philadelphia, Pittsburgh, St. Louis, Houston, Indianapolis, Denver, Oakland, Albuquerque, Baton Rouge and Annapolis, and with the Missouri Symphony, the Mississippi Symphony Orchestra, Key West Symphony Orchestra, Key West Pops Orchestra, Santa Cruz (CA) Symphony, Paducah (KY) Symphony Orchestra, Columbus (GA) Symphony Orchestra, York (PA) Symphony Orchestra, and Lima (OH) Symphony Orchestra.
+He has also appeared with the symphony orchestras of Philadelphia, Pittsburgh, St. Louis, Houston, Indianapolis, Denver, Oakland, Albuquerque, Baton Rouge and Annapolis, and with the Missouri Symphony, the Mississippi Symphony Orchestra, South Florida Symphony Orchestra, Key West Symphony Orchestra, Key West Pops Orchestra, Santa Cruz (CA) Symphony, Paducah (KY) Symphony Orchestra, Columbus (GA) Symphony Orchestra, York (PA) Symphony Orchestra, and Lima (OH) Symphony Orchestra.

 Nationwide radio broadcasts were made of Chappell´s performances of the Barber Concerto with the Philadelphia Orchestra and of the Brahms Concerto No. 2 and the Khachaturian Concerto with the Baltimore Symphony.
 He has made two concerto recordings with the Czech Radio Symphony Orchestra and one with the Key West Symphony Orchestra.